Xilinx/XilinxTclStore/README.md

 ## As a Gate Keeper
-config proxy (refer to As a Contributor)
+config proxy (see section As a Contributor)

-config \<USER\> (refer to As a Contributor)
+config \<USER\> (see section As a Contributor)

-config \<USER\> email (refer to As a Contributor)
+config \<USER\> email (see section As a Contributor)

 config merge option
 ```bash
 git config --global merge.defaultToUpstream true
 ```

-1. Create a reposiroty by clone out XilinxTclStore, skip to next step if repository already exists locally
+1. Create a repository by cloning XilinxTclStore, skip to next step if repository already exists locally
 ```bash
 On Windows
 git clone https://github.com/XilinxInc/XilinxTclStore.git